iskolbin/binaryheap/README.md

 dequeue()
 ---------
 Dequeue from the heap.
 If the heap is empty then an **error** will raise.
-Returns an item with minimal priority.
+Returns an item with minimal priority for BinaryMinHeap(maximal for BinaryMaxHeap).
 Time complexity is *O(logn)*.

 peek()
 ------
-Returns the item with minimal priority or **nil** if the heap is empty.
+Returns the item with minimal priority for BinaryMinHeap(maximal for BinaryMaxHeap) or **nil** if the heap is empty.

 len()
 -----